ahopki14/vai/README.md

 `vai.R` can be run and should have everything it needs.

 ## Future Directions
-* Re-write the exac lookup using the API's batch functionality
+* Re-write the ExAC lookup using the API's batch functionality
   * I used the individual lookup methods in the API because I thought it would be nice to have a function that did a single query
-  * This works fine, but is a little slow (I usually complete the ~7000 queries in about 8 minutes)
+  * This works fine, but is a little slow (I completed the ~7000 queries in about 8 minutes)
 * Include info from other sources
   * The big thing that is missing is the gene names for variants that are